High-dimensional Bayesian inference via the Unadjusted Langevin Algorithm: Introduction

-Contrary to these previously reported works, we focus in this paper on non-asymptotic results.
-More precisely, we obtain explicit bounds between the distribution of the $n$-th iterate of the Markov chain defined in \eqref{eq:euler-proposal-2} and the target distribution $\pi$ in Wasserstein and total variation distance for nonincreasing step sizes.
-When the sequence of step sizes is held constant $\gamma_k= \gamma$ for all $k \geq 0$, both fixed horizon (the total computational budget is fixed and the step size is chosen to minimize the upper bound on the Wasserstein or total variation distance) and fixed precision (for a fixed target precision, the number of iterations and the step size are optimized simultaneously to meet this constraint) strategies are studied.
-In addition, quantitative estimates between $\pi$ and $\pi_{\gamma}$ are obtained.
-When $\lim_{k\to \plusinfty}\gamma_k = 0$ and $\sum_{k=1}^\infty \gamma_k = \infty$, we show that the marginal distribution of the non-homogeneous Markov chain $(X_k)_{k \geq 0}$ converges to the target distribution $\pi$ and provide explicit convergence bounds.
-A special attention is paid to the dependency of the proposed upper bounds on the dimension of the state space, since we are particularly interested in the application of these methods to sampling in high-dimension.
+In this work, we focus on the case where $U$ is strongly convex.
+Compared to \cite{dalalyan:2014} and \cite{durmus:moulines:2016}, our contributions are as follows. \begin{enumerate}[label=$\bullet$] \item We give explicit bounds between the distribution of the $n$-th iterate of the Markov chain defined in \eqref{eq:euler-proposal-2} and the target distribution $\pi$ in Wasserstein and total variation distance for fixed and non-increasing step sizes.
+The obtained bounds improve those reported in \cite{dalalyan:2014} and \cite{durmus:moulines:2016} for the total variation distance. \item For fixed step sizes ($\gamma_k= \gamma$ for all $k \geq 0$), we analyse both fixed horizon (the total computational budget is fixed and the step size is chosen to minimize the upper bound on the Wasserstein or total variation distance) and fixed precision (for a fixed target precision, the number of iterations and the step size are optimized simultaneously to meet this constraint).
+For a fixed precision $\varepsilon >0$, we show that the number of iterations $n \geq 0$, for ULA to get a sample $\varepsilon$-close to $\pi$ in Wasserstein distance / total variation of order $\bigO(d \varepsilon^{-2})$ or $\bigO(d \varepsilon^{-1})$ (up to logarithmic terms), depending on the smoothness of $U$.
+We show that our result is optimal (up to logarithmic factors again) for $d$-dimensional Gaussian distribution.
+We show in the finite horizon setting that if the total number of iterations is $n$, we may choose the step size $\gamma= \gamma_n >0$ such that the Wasserstein distance between the distribution of the $n$-th iterate and $\pi$ is bounded by $\bigO(n^{-1/2})$ and $\bigO(n^{-1})$ depending on the smoothness of $U$. \item When $\lim_{k\to \plusinfty}\gamma_k = 0$ and $\sum_{k=1}^\infty \gamma_k = \infty$, we show that the marginal distribution of the non-homogeneous Markov chain $(X_k)_{k \geq 0}$ converges to the target distribution $\pi$ and provide explicit convergence bounds in the case $\gamma_k = \gamma_1 k^{-\alpha}$, $\alpha \in \ocint{0,1}$.
+The optimal rate of convergence derived from our bounds for the Wasserstein/total variation distance is obtained for $\alpha=1$ with $\gamma_1>0$ large enough.
+The convergence rates we report, improve those given in \cite{durmus:moulines:2016}. \item Quantitative estimates between $\pi$ and $\pi_{\gamma}$ are obtained in Wasserstein and total variation distance.
+The bound on the total variation distance between $\pi$ and $\pi_{\gamma}$ we derive improves the one reported in \cite{durmus:moulines:2016}.
+In particular, when $U$ is smooth enough, $\tvnorm{\pi-\pi_{\gamma}}$ scales as $\gamma$ as $\gamma \to 0$. \item Convergence of weighted empirical measure is studied through bounds on the mean square error and exponential deviation of an estimator of $\int_{\rset^d} f(x) \rmd \pi(x)$, for functions $f : \rset^d\to \rset$ which are either Lipschitz or bounded and measurable.
+When $f$ is Lipschitz, $U$ is smooth enough and in the any-time setting, the optimal rate of convergence for the MSE, using non-increasing sequences $\gamma_k = \gamma_1/k^{\alpha}$, is obtained for $\alpha = 1/3$ (which coincides with the rate used in \cite{lamberton:pages:2002} to derive a central limit theorem).
+If the step size is held constant, we get that the number of iterations for the mean square error to be smaller than $\varepsilon >0$ is of order $\bigO(d \varepsilon^{-4})$ or $\bigO(d \varepsilon^{-3})$, depending on the smoothness of $U$.
+The case where $f$ is bounded and measurable is an important result in Bayesian statistics to estimate credibility regions.
+For that purpose, we study the convergence of the Euler-Maruyama discretization towards its stationary distribution in total variation using a discrete time version of reflection coupling introduced in \cite{bubley:dyer:jerrum:1998}.
+For fixed step size, the conclusion on the sufficient number of iterations for the mean square error to be smaller than $\varepsilon >0$ is the same (up to logarithmic terms) as for Lipschitz functions. \end{enumerate} In this paper, a special attention is paid to the dependency of the obtained bounds on the dimension of the state space, since we are particularly interested in the applications of this method to sampling in high-dimension.